theNolanG/NolanTerminalHelp-NTH/README.md

 python install.py
 ```

-#### Contributor
+#### contributor
-all of yours can contributor in the project! and we can better than this and upgrades, yours pull request accepting. thank
+yours can contributor in the project! and we can better than this and upgrades, yours pull request accepting. thank

+### License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.